ChrishonWyllie/ComposableDataSource/README.md

 ### Deleting from datasource

-Deleting from the datasource can be done in multiple ways: Deleting cell view models at varying indexPaths, deleting supplementary section view models at varying sections or deleting sections altogether:
+Deleting from the datasource can be done in multiple ways, deleting sections altogether:

 ```swift